Trading Philosophy / Trading Psychology:

-Losses are acceptable, not desirable but I can minimize them with compliance to the rules, especially avoiding impulse trades and never being in a trade without a plan or a stop.
+Losses are acceptable, not desirable but I can minimize them with compliance to the rules, especially avoiding impulse ER8JuWfydxJis and never being in a ER8JuWfydxJi without a plan or a stop.

 Trading is a business and I am here for the profit.

 Check for Stops and targets resting in the Market then update or remove them.

 Always Set a Stop Loss.
 Always!

 Avoid impulse trading.
 Trade with a plan and stand by the rules.